LandRegistry/govuk-frontend-flask/README.md

 ### Get GOV.UK Frontend assets

+For convenience a shell script has been provided to download and extract the GOV.UK Frontend distribution assets

 ```shell
 ./build.sh
 ```

 ### Set local environment variables

 In the `.flaskenv` file you will find a number of environment variables.
-These are injected as global variables into the app and templates, so all you have to do is supply your specific information for the following:
+These are injected as global variables into the app and pre-populated into page templates as appropriate.
+Enter your specific information for the following:

 - CONTACT_EMAIL
 - CONTACT_PHONE